EmulatedVattic/.github/profile/README.md

 # Our new organization is at https://github.com/classicfaithful

-EM32D has been rebranded to Classic Faithful 32x
+EM32D has been rebranded to Classic Faithful 32x Jappa

 EM64D has been rebranded to Classic Faithful 64x